 Hollyhock Hill is a charming country-style restaurant in an old cottage near Broad Ripple Village.
 Served family-style, guests will feel right at home around large dining room tables with down-home comfort food as the centerpiece, including Hoosier pan-fried chicken, whipped potatoes, green beans, buttered corn, country gravy and homemade biscuits.
 We know the kids are hungry now!
 Every dinner starts with salad, apple butter and fresh biscuits, followed by the main entree and if you have enough room, the make-your-own ice cream sundaes are simply delightful.

 Traders Point is a true farm-to-table dining experience.
-Visitors have the opportunity to tour the pastures before they head into The Loft to try the finest organic and local ingredients, many straight from the farm.
+Visitors have the opportunity to tour the pastures before they head into the restaurant to try the finest organic and local ingredients, many straight from the farm.
 Children love Traders Point’s signature mac n’ cheese, grilled cheese, cottage cheese, and chocolate milk.

 Located in Speedway, Mug N' Bun has been an Indianapolis favorite for more than 50 years.
 Load up the kids and enjoy a good meal at this classic American drive-in.
 Whether you eat in the car or let the kids run in the picnic area, their hamburgers, hot dogs and fries paired with a root beer float will give your kids memories for years to come.